L1040252-web-3.jpg

-David William Hughes (b.1990) is a singer, conductor, performer, composer, multi-instrumentalist and researcher whose work combines music with comedy and historical research.
+David William Hughes (b.1990) is a musician and performing artist whose work combines music with storytelling and historical research.
 David William Hughes made his international debut at the Montreux Jazz Festival in 2017 and subsequently completed Bachelors and Masters Degrees in Music at the University of Oxford.
 David lived and worked from 2014 to 2020 in Boston, where he made a name for himself as an innovative und entertaining performer, singer and conductor.
 David has performed with many different ensemble and solo projects to critical accalaim across the USA, UK, Australia, Israel, Italy, Switzerland, Sweden and Germany.
-He is now based in Freiburg, where he is a doctoral student at the Musikhochshule, working with Prof. Dr. Felix Diergarten.
+He is now based in Freiburg, where he is active as a singer, composer, bandleader, conductor, concert promoter and researcher.

 RETRO COUNTRY JAZZ RENAISSANCE

-In in show about nostalgia and the search for authenticity, David sings Country, Jazz and Renaissance songs with a retro twist.
-This show includes material from the album Come Again, and can be performed as a solo act, duo, or with full band.
+In in show about nostalgia and the search for authenticity, David sings Country, Jazz and Renaissance songs with a retro twist, either solo or as a duo with guitarist Jan Klementz.

 Showcase Freiburg

-David William Hughes and the House Band of the Jazz-Rock-Schule Freiburg present the best of Freiburg’s music and performance acts in the Auditorium of the Jazz-Rock-Schule.
+David William Hughes and the Hausband present the best of Freiburg’s music and performance acts on Tuesday nights in ARTIK Freiburg.
 In the style of a late-night TV show with guests, games and great music, Showcase Freiburg is a unique event on the Freiburg Scene.

 This project is sponsored by the Jazz-Rock-Schule Freiburg, Regionet, the Kulturamt Freiburg and the Carl-Schurz-Haus.